Bank of America pledges US$1 bln to address racial, economic inequality

 Last week, Citigroup Inc Chief Financial Officer Mark Mason, one of the few black executives on Wall Street, published a personal essay on expressing his "horror, disgust and anger" over the killing of Floyd.

-Heads of U.S. lenders JPMorgan Chase & Co and Wells Fargo & Co also issued statements denouncing racism and discrimination, while CEOs of Canadian banks Toronto-Dominion Bank and Canadian Imperial Bank of Commerce called for action to tackle racism.
+Heads of US lenders JPMorgan Chase and Wells Fargo also issued statements denouncing racism and discrimination, while CEOs of Canadian banks Toronto-Dominion Bank and Canadian Imperial Bank of Commerce called for action to tackle racism.

-Goldman Sach Group Inc in April pledged https://www.goldmansachs.com/media-relations/press-releases/current/announcement-2-apr-2020.html US$300 million to support communities and small business, while JPMorgan in March commited https://www.jpmorganchase.com/corporate/news/pr/jpmc-makes-50mm-philanthropic-investment-to-address-impacts-of-covid-19.htm US$50 million to address public health and economic challenges from the pandemic.
+Goldman Sach in April pledged US$300 million to support communities and small business, while JPMorgan in March commited US$50 million to address public health and economic challenges from the pandemic.